 You made the decision to transform your MSP practice by leveraging the latest cloud technologies and you decided that Azure and Office 365 are your preferred cloud platforms.
 You became a CSP Reseller and learned all about Azure terminology, elements, and hierarchy.
-Your technical team has familiarized themselves with the fundamentals of Azure’s compute, storage, and networking resources and completed a pilot using Nerdio for Azure.
+Your technical team has familiarized themselves with the fundamentals of Azure’s compute, storage, and networking resources and completed a pilot using Nerdio Manager for MSP.

 Perhaps you even got trained and certified with the AZ-100 Microsoft Azure exam.
 You and your sales team learned how to make money in Azure by optimizing your margin and started using Nerdio’s Azure Cost Estimator to model a handful of what-if scenarios for a few customers.